allanchua101/sana/README.md

 Active: 280 functions
 ```

-### Function Distribution by Architecture
+#### Function Distribution by Architecture

 Use the `lambda-architecture-distribution` command to get the account-wide Lambda function distribution by underlying architecture.
-This command is useful for optimizing cost of systems.
-(ARM chips are cheaper than x86_64)

 ```sh
 sana lambda-architecture-distribution